vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 > [!WARNING]
 > Running the Python-based client analyzer requires the installation of PIP packages which may cause some issues in your environment.
 To avoid issues from occurring, it is recommended that you install the packages into a user PIP environment.

 1. Download the [XMDE Client Analyzer](https://aka.ms/XMDEClientAnalyzer) tool to the macOS or Linux machine you need to investigate.
 If you're using a terminal, download the tool by running the following command:

     ```bash
     wget --quiet -O XMDEClientAnalyzer.zip https://aka.ms/XMDEClientAnalyzer
     ```

-2. Verify the download
+2. Verify the download.

    - Linux